 If you rent your home or residential property to short-term fee-paying guests you may need to apply for resource consent under the Christchurch District Plan.
 The rules vary depending on the location and zoning of the property, the type of accommodation, the number of guests and nights, and whether all or just part of the house will be rented out.

-The following information provides a general summary of the rules in the Christchurch District Plan(external link) for residential and rural zones.
+The following information provides a general summary of the rules in the Christchurch District Plan(external link) for residential, rural and commercial zones.
 It should not be relied on for determining compliance with the District Plan.
 Other rules apply to all activities, such as noise standards, as well as rules specific to visitor accommodation within the airport noise contour and use of a heritage building.
 Please refer to the Christchurch District Plan(external link) for full information on the relevant provisions.

 Changing the use of an existing building can also add requirements under the Building Act and associated responsibilities to upgrade fire safety facilities, and have an impact on rates and insurance.